sostheim/git-archivist/README.md

 1. Run the command: `$ dep ensure`

 ### Build and Install the Project
-To build just the executeable locally:
+To build just the executable locally:
 ```
 $ make build
 ```
-To build the executelable image locally and install it on the local system:
+To build the executable image locally and install it on the local system:
 ```
 $ make install
 ```
 ### Build the Container
 Build the container image (resides in local images only):
 ```
-$ make conatiner
+$ make container

   . . .